Which Wellness Petite Entrees

-Wellness Petite Entrees Grain Free Shredded Medley Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Wellness Petite Entrees Grain Free Shredded Medley Dog Food earns The Advisor’s second-highest tier rating of 4 stars.

-The Wellness Petite Entrees Grain Free Shredded Medley product line includes 4 recipe cups.
+The Wellness Petite Entrees Grain Free Shredded Medley product line includes 4 recipe cups listed below.

-Wellness Petite Entrees Shredded Medley with Tender Chicken, Turkey, Carrots and Green Beans was selected to represent the other products in the line for this review.
+Wellness Petite Entrees Grain Free Shredded Medley with Tender Chicken, Turkey, Carrots and Green Beans was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Wellness Petite Entrees Shredded Medley with Tender Chicken, Turkey, Carrots and Green Beans
+Wellness Petite Entrees Grain Free Shredded Medley with Tender Chicken, Turkey, Carrots and Green Beans

 Canned Dog Food

 Ingredients: Chicken, chicken broth, water sufficient for processing, turkey, carrots, green beans, potato starch, chicken liver, egg, natural flavor, tricalcium phosphate, potassium chloride, salt, locust bean gum, sodium carbonate, xanthan gum, guar gum, magnesium sulfate, minerals [ferrous glycine complex, zinc glycine complex, manganese glycine complex, copper glycine complex, sodium selenite, potassium iodide], vitamins [vitamin E supplement, niacin, vitamin A supplement, pyridoxine hydrochloride, d-calcium pantothenate, riboflavin supplement, folic acid, vitamin B12 supplement, vitamin D3 supplement, biotin], choline chloride, thiamine mononitrate

 Fiber (estimated dry matter content) = 3.3%

 |Estimated Nutrient Content|